 What is osteoarthritis?

-Osteoarthritis, also known as degenerative joint disease or age-related arthritis, is the most common type of arthritis.
+Osteoarthritis, also known as degenerative joint disease (DJD), is the most common type of arthritis.
 Osteoarthritis is more likely to develop as people age.
 The changes in osteoarthritis usually occur slowly over many years, though there are occasional exceptions.
 Inflammation and injury to the joint cause bony changes, deterioration of tendons and ligaments and a breakdown of cartilage, resulting in pain, swelling, and deformity of the joint.

 There are two main types of osteoarthritis:

-- Primary: more generalized osteoarthritis that affects the fingers, thumbs, spine, hips, and knees
+- Primary: Most common, generalized, primarily affects the fingers, thumbs, spine, hips, knees, and the great (big) toes.

 What is cartilage?

-Cartilage is a firm, rubbery material covering the ends of bones in normal joints.
+Cartilage is a firm, rubbery, flexible connective tissue covering the ends of bones in normal joints.
 It is primarily made up of water and proteins whose primary function is to reduce friction in the joints and serve as a "shock absorber."
 The shock-absorbing quality of normal cartilage comes from its ability to change shape when compressed, because of its high water content.
 Although cartilage may undergo some repair when damaged, the body does not grow new cartilage after injury.
 Cartilage is avascular, meaning there are no blood vessels in it.
 Therefore, healing is a slow process.

 Cartilage is made up of two main elements: cells within it known as chondrocytes and a gel-like substance called matrix, composed mostly of water and two types of proteins (collagen and proteoglycans).

-- Collagen is a structural protein found in many tissues such as skin, tendons, and bone, and is a key structural component of cartilage.
-Collagen provides cartilage with its strength and creates a framework for the other components of cartilage.
+- Collagen is a structural protein found in many tissues such as skin, tendons and bone and is a key structural component of cartilage.
+Collagen provides cartilage with its strength and creates a framework for the other components.

 - Proteoglycans are complex molecules composed of protein and sugar combinations that are interwoven in the matrix of cartilage.
 Their function is to trap large amounts of water in cartilage, which allows it to change shape when compressed thus acting as a shock absorber.
 At the same time, proteoglycans repel each other, allowing cartilage the ability to maintain its shape and resilience.